buie1/ClassList_wBluetooth/README.md

-Final Course Assignment for ECE590.05: Mobile Application Development
+Final Homework Assignment for ECE590.05: Mobile Application Development

 Goal: Create and Application that stores course information.
 This includes Students, student info (with generated animations) and associated teams.
 In addition, information